asolutioncompany/asc-ai-summaries/README.md

 - Select from multiple AI models or perform manual copy and paste

 - Select from multiple styles with fully exposed CSS for full customization

+- Optionally use a shortcode to add summaries to the front